 Every student is assigned to one of five Houses and will participate in a large number of whole school activities and events.
 Their participation earns them points which count towards the House Competition that runs throughout the year.
 Our House system aims to build relationships, foster a sense of pride and encourage students to give back to school life.
 This approach contributes to a stronger school community where all students and staff feel they actively belong.

 A Sense of Place

-Our Houses are named after five “lost villages” of the China Clay area as a reminder of the rich heritage of our community.
-The Industrial Revolution which took place in Britain between 1750 and 1850 bought great changes to the local area.
-Machines increasingly replaced the horse and man in the heavy work which had been carried out in the mines and on the farms.
-However, due to the success and expansion of the local china clay industry, rural homes were slowly lost and their ghostly remains are strewn along the Gover Valley.
+Our five Houses are named after five “lost villages” of the China Clay area as a reminder of the rich heritage of our community.
+The Industrial Revolution, which took place in Britain in the mid 18th and 19th centuries, brought great changes to our local area.
+The success and expansion of the local china clay industry displaced many people from their small rural communities, and their empty homes were either demolished or, in some cases, left to slowly decay.
+If you know where to look, the ghostly remains of lost villages can still be found strewn along the Gover Valley.

 Goonamarth was an outlying part of the Greensplat community, consisting of a row of eight houses called Blackberry Row and several other individual houses.
 Blackberry Row was demolished in 1967.
-The last place to go, Goonamarth Farm, was knocked down in 2001.
+Goonamarth Farm – the last remaining building – was knocked down in 2001.

-At the top of the Gover Valley, Karslake once comprised of some 24 houses but was lost to china clay development.
-The Imerys-owned Karslake Complex is now believed to be the biggest china clay pit in the world, deep enough in parts to hide the London Eye.
+At the top of the Gover Valley, Karslake once comprised some 24 houses but was lost to china clay development.
+The Imerys-owned Karslake Complex is now believed to be the biggest china clay pit in the world – it is deep enough in parts to hide the 135metre tall London Eye!